develop-biology/language.development/README.md

 }
 ```

-How the Type Perturbation mechanic works is by combining the contents of duplicate blocks on a first-in first-out bases and then removing duplicates from the end.
+How the Type Perturbation mechanic works is by combining the contents of duplicate Blocks on a first-in first-out bases and then removing duplicates from the end.

 Our `MyNeuron` thus has an intermediate state similar to the following:
 ```